 Honor a member with Education Minnesota Human Rights Award

-Education Minnesota honors its members who help protect and advance the human and civil rights of educators and students by presenting the Education Minnesota Human Rights Award.
+Help us honor members who work for educators' and students' human and civil rights by nominating them for the Education Minnesota Human Rights Award.

-- Additional documentation that attests to the nominee's accomplishments; see criteria below
+- Information regarding the nominee's accomplishments; see criteria below (optional).

 - The nominee’s resume.